AbstractUmbra/Hondana/docs/logging.rst

 This is recommended, especially at verbose levels such as ``INFO`` and ``DEBUG``, as there are a lot of events logged and it would clog the stdout of your program.
+Further, using ``DEBUG`` logging within hondana can reveal sensitive information, like your authentication token.
+Please be careful when sharing this information.